Permanent Population Committee

-Pursuant to the Council Ministers' decision No (11) 2009 the General Secretariat for Development Planning (GSDP) shall have supervision over the Permanent Population Committee and shall be independent in assuming its technical works.
-The Committee shall have a budget attached to that of the GSDP.
+Pursuant to the Council Ministers' decision No (11) 2009 the General Secretariat for Development Planning (GSDP) has supervision over the Permanent Population Committee and is independent in assuming its technical works.
+The Committee has a budget attached to that of the GSDP.

 Vision and strategy

-The main vision and strategy of PPC is to improve the quality of life for the population of Qatar, the PPC looks to expand opportunities for individuals and families, enhance individual capabilities, increase participation in socio-economic activities, encourage political and cultural progress, improve living standards, and provide a clean environment so that people benefit from healthy food, pure water and sustainable health care.
+The main goal of the PPC is to improve the quality of life for the population of Qatar.
+The PPC looks to expand opportunities for individuals and families, enhance individual capabilities, increase participation in socio-economic activities, encourage political and cultural progress, improve living standards, and provide a clean environment so that people benefit from healthy food, pure water and sustainable health care.
 All Qatari residents need to live in appropriate housing, practice safe activities, and be assured of equal rights for all.
 To establish values of justice, fairness and fraternity, the vision ensures the preservation of rights and brotherhood for future generations and the guarantee of the appropriate use of the country's wealth, resources and capacities.

 Goals and objectives

-The main objective of the PPC is the development of the Population Policy for the State of Qatar.
+The main objective of the PPC is the development of the population policy of Qatar.
 This objective is linked to a number of sub-goals, with the most prominent being the following: